osuosl/timesync/source/model.rst

 site_manager     bool    Site-wide manager flag.
 Can only be set by an admin. site_admin       bool    Site-wide admin flag.
 Can only be set by another admin. created_at       date    Date account was created at.
-Automatically set, unchangeable. updated_at       date    Date account was last update.
-Automatically set upon POST updated. deleted_at       date    Date account was soft-deleted.
+Automatically set, unchangeable. updated_at       date    Date account was last updated.
+Automatically set when updated. deleted_at       date    Date account was soft-deleted.
 Automatically set by server upon DELETE. meta             string  Miscellaneous user meta-data.
 ===============  ======= ===============================  =============================================================